-3.27 REFERRAL CRITERIA
+3.25 REFERRAL CRITERIA

-- 1. Patient has a venous leg ulcer to lower limb, excluding diabetic foot ulcers. - The leg ulcer has not healed in a four to six week period (evidence of non-healing to be provided by means of documentation and ulcer measurements or photographic evidence), and appropriate Doppler readings, indicating compression therapy is suitable. - 3.
+- 1. Patient has a venous leg ulcer to lower limb, excluding diabetic foot ulcers. - 2.
+The leg ulcer has not healed in a four to six week period (evidence of non-healing to be provided by means of documentation and ulcer measurements or photographic evidence), and appropriate Doppler readings, indicating compression therapy is suitable. - 3.
 Patient is willing to agree to compression bandaging. - 4.
-Patients who have arterial leg ulceration and are managed without compression bandaging will be referred back to the Practice unless housebound for continued treatment.
+Patients who have arterial leg ulceration and are managed without compression bandaging will be referred back to the Practice unless housebound for continued treatment. - 5.
+Patients who have been in compression bandaging with venous or mixed aetiology ulcers that have healed and are in below knee compression hosiery will be referred back to the Provider nurse for healed ulcer advice and six-monthly reassessment of ankle brachial indices.